This Article Seeks to Address the Following Issues:

 - Unexplained injuries

-- Dismissing frequent injuries as accidents
+- Calling frequent injuries “accidents.”

 - Keeping sharp objects in their room

-- Frequent teenage isolation and social withdrawal
+- Frequent teenage isolation or social withdrawal

 - Difficulties with interpersonal relationships